johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 ### Lets Make a Signed Transaction Bundle

 #### Install NodeJS on your airgapped machine and your online machine as well.
+* You are probably wondering, how am I supposed to install software on an airgapped machine that does not connect to the Internet?
+* Well your airgapped machine is not airgapped untill you say it's airgapped so for right now it's ok to connect to the Internet.
+* When all the software is installed and you are ready to sign transactions then you simply pull the plug on the Internet and never connnect to it again.
+Then you will create new seeds and addresses from behind the airgap and use these instead of the ones you are playing with now.
 * If you are using a PrivateKeyVault or a raspberry pi 2 then NodeJS installation instructions are [here](https://github.com/johnshearing/PrivateKeyVault#install-nodejs-and-npm).
 * Othewise download NodeJS for your system [here](https://nodejs.org/en/download/).